+256 701777636 Make a Payment

 How Gorillas Live In Their Natural Habitat, Bwindi impenetrable national park lies in southwestern Uganda.
 It covers 321 square kilometers shared Kanungu, Kabale, and Kisoro districts.
 It is one of Africa’s oldest forests and has been ranked by UNESCO as a world heritage site.

-The forest lies in the Albertine rift endemic area implying that it holds endemic species of creatures most of them being the endangered Mountain gorillas.
+The forest lies in the Albertine Rift endemic area implying that it holds endemic species of creatures most of them being the endangered Mountain gorillas.

-Uganda is known to many visitors as one of the most beautiful countries of Africa.
+Uganda is known to many visitors as one of the most beautiful countries in Africa.
 Due to its numerous wildlife and ecosystems ranging from the forests of Bwindi.
 And the plains to permanent swamps, and other mosaic habitats that support a variety of wildlife.

 GOVERNMENT PROGRAMS/PROJECTS